musaabuu/DoctorOfficeManagementSystem/readme.md

-# Doctor's management system using C programming language
+# Doctor's management system using C